 Over three quarters of proceeds of the subscription for the New TCS Bank Shares will be used by TCS Bank to enhance its capital position, which would allow it to further grow its retail lending business (mainly comprising credit cards), with the remaining proceeds to be allocated to support the future development of TCS's other lines of business including insurance and payment solutions.
-See "Risk Factors-Failure or invalidation of the issue of the New TCS Bank Shares may prevent TCS Bank from receiving or retaining the proceeds from the Closed Subscription".
+See "Risk Factors-Risks Relating to the GDRs and the Trading Market-Failure or invalidation of the issue of the New TCS Bank Shares may prevent TCS Bank from receiving or retaining the proceeds from the Closed Subscription".